whiteroses/webob-notes/issue_256.md

 Unless the ordering in the server's offers is seen as more important than the user's priority list, but I don't see any support for that in the RFCs.

+From what I understand, all three matching schemes in RFC4647 would return "en-GB" (Filtering would return ["en-GB"], whereas Lookup would return "en-GB" --- they work in opposite directions, but happen to return largely the same result in this case, albeit that one returns a list and the other a string.)

+Mention example in RFC4647, Section 4.1.

+The Apache document on content negotiation linked to by raydeo says this:

+> For example, if a client requests documents with the language en-GB for British English, the server is not normally allowed by the HTTP/1.1 standard to match that against a document that is marked as simply en.

+Which appears to go against the result returned by the current implementation of WebOb's `.best_match()`.
+But I'm not sure where the HTTP/1.1 standard says this?
+Maybe it's referring to the version of Basic Filtering in RFC2616 (but then RFC2616's been obsoleted by RFC7231?)

+And Apache's document appears to be a server's overall content negotiation algorithm, whereas WebOb's `.accept_language.best_match()` should only concern itself with the `Accept-Language` header?

+So is `.best_match()` implementing the `Accept-Language` part of the Apache algorithm, and then choosing the best one from the set returned?

+Under "Language Negotiation Exceptions", towards the end of the paragraph starting "The server will also attempt...", the Apache document states re: not returning "en" that "This is necessary to maintain compliance with the HTTP/1.1 specification and to work effectively with properly configured clients."
+But the HTTP/1.1 standard is now RFC7231 (from what I understand), which mentions three possible matching schemes (and doesn't even seem that fussed about whether you MUST use those three schemes), of which Lookup seems much more suitable to the purpose of choosing one best variant, *and* would fall back to "en".

+Reading RFC2616, it specifies Basic Filtering (without the name) as the only matching scheme:

+> A language-range matches a language-tag if it exactly equals the tag, or if it exactly equals a prefix of the tag such that the first tag character following the prefix is "-".
+The special range "\*", if present in the Accept-Language field, matches every tag not matched by any other range present in the Accept-Language field.

+With the example in the issue, the order in the `offers` argument matters (as we can see if we look at WebOb's implementation, though we have to check if that has been documented), so putting the more general tag of "en" before "en-GB" probably doesn't make sense, and could be said to be a mistake on the user's part.
+So I understand bertjwregeer's response.
+But that's only true if we're still on RFC2616 and have no choice but to use Basic Filtering, AND we use the ordering in `offers` as tie-breaker --- which I believe is not part of any HTTP/1.1 specification, 2616 or 7231?
+2616 has this:

+> The language quality factor assigned to a language-tag by the Accept-Language field is the quality value of the longest language- range in the field that matches the language-tag.
+If no language- range in the field matches the tag, the language quality factor assigned is 0.
+If no Accept-Language header is present in the request, the server SHOULD assume that all languages are equally acceptable.
+If an Accept-Language header is present, then all languages which are assigned a quality factor greater than 0 are acceptable.

+Which is how 2616 orders and chooses the best matched tag.

+(Check if WebOb currently implements this (maybe Apache's version of it?
+Or some strange mix?))

+Note that in the paragraph on language quality factor, after the quality value of the longest language-range in the field that matches the language tag is assigned as the language quality factor for the language tag, there is no mention of how to break ties if two or more language tags have the same language quality factor.
+(It does not specify, for example, using the position of the language-range from which we got the language quality factor as a tie-breaker, which would make sense.)

+I am also unsure about how the multiplying in the Apache algorithm wouldn't lead to unexpected and unintuitive ordering.

 ## To-dos